Logo

 3. Job Satisfaction Survey

-The job satisfaction survey is very different from an employee satisfaction survey but has several similarities.
+The job satisfaction survey differs greatly from an employee satisfaction survey but has several similarities.
 A job satisfaction survey helps gauge overall job satisfaction.

-While all employees take an employee satisfaction survey, a job satisfaction survey asks for a particular employee’s personal views to understand if they are satisfied with their tasks.
+While all employees take an employee satisfaction survey, a job satisfaction survey asks for a particular employee’s personal views to understand their satisfaction with their tasks.

 Companies that measure job satisfaction outperform those that don’t.
 This is why- Job satisfaction measures help boost employees’ morale.
 Some of the job satisfaction survey questions include: